call-me-nick/recipes/PieCrust.md

 1. Dust a working surface with flour and make a large dough ball.
 1. Cut as desired.
 1. Flatten into pucks.
-1. Containerize and refridgerate 2 hours minimum.
+1. Containerize and refrigerate 2 hours minimum.

 The pucks can each be rolled out to fit your pie shells after chilling.